 - They both have focus cities in Seattle and Los Angeles

-- Both airlines have partnerships with a wide variety of airlines all over the world
+- Both airlines have codeshare partnerships with a wide variety of airlines all over the world

-- Both airlines want to be the dominant carrier in Seattle
+- Both airlines are in a fierce battle with one another to be the dominant carrier in Seattle

 - Most importantly, both are ranked very highly in customer satisfaction surveys